ISDB-T International: Start of regular broadcasts and implementation status

-By May 2009 a 42 inch LCD TV FullHD (1920×1080) with built-in Digital TV tuner and special characteristics such as double presentation rate (120 Hz) and exceptional contrast (50.000:1) was being sold for R$3,600.00 (~US$1,800.00) in São Paulo City, a very impressive price reduction for such a quality product, and other basic devices present even lower prices.
+By May 2009 a 42 inch LCD TV full HD (1920×1080) with built-in digital TV tuner and special characteristics such as double presentation rate (120 Hz) and exceptional contrast (50.000:1) was being sold for R$3,600.00 (~US$1,800.00) in São Paulo City, a very impressive price reduction for such a quality product, and other basic devices present even lower prices.
 However, until September 2009 the smallest TV that could be bought with an integrated digital tuner was a 32 inch LCD TV.
-This was slowing down the adoption of digital TV in Brazil, since most people that watch FTA TV cannot afford buying expensive LCD TVs, and 21 and 29 inch CRT TVs are still very popular among the low income population and can be bought for about R$400–600 (US$200–300).
+This was slowing down the adoption of digital TV in Brazil, since most people that watch FTA TV cannot afford buying expensive LCD TVs, and 21 and 29 inch CRT TVs were still very popular among the low income population and could be bought for about R$400–600 (US$200–300).
 From 2010 on, it was mandated that all TV sets sold in Brazil to be ISDB-T compatible.
-Furthermore, in the periodo between 2009 and 2013, Brazil had a surge in economy, which encouraged family consumption.
-This, associated with a rapid drop in prices of LCD and LED TVs quickly led to a more widespread usage of DTV.
-In December 2018, Brazil phased out analog transmissions in most of the country, leaving some regions to phase out analog transmissions to 2023.
-A massive distribution program of set top boxes to low income citizen who still had old TV sets (unable to receive ISDB-T) was performed between 2015 and 2018.
-As of 2021, LED TV are much more affordable (like in most of the world), a 40" LED TV can be bought for about US$300.00.
+Furthermore, in the period between 2009 and 2013, Brazil's economy improved, which encouraged family consumption.
+This, associated with a rapid drop in prices of LCD and LED-backlit TVs quickly led to a more widespread usage of DTV.
+In December 2018, Brazil phased out analog transmissions in most of the country, leaving some regions to phase out analog transmissions on 30 September 2023.
+A massive distribution program of set top boxes to low income citizens who still had old TV sets (therefore unable to receive ISDB-T) was performed between 2015 and 2018.
+As of 2021, LED-backlit TV are much more affordable (like in most of the world), a 40" LED-backlit TV can be bought for about US$300.00.

-Sales of mobile receivers (for Notebooks, mobile DTV sets and mobile phones with a built-in DTV receiver) are increasing very fast and it seems that mobility is perceived by consumers as a more attractive SBTVD/ISDB-T feature than HD or Full HD definition.
+Sales of mobile receivers (for laptops, mobile DTV sets and mobile phones with a built-in DTV receiver) were increasing very fast and it seems that mobility was perceived by consumers as a more attractive SBTVD/ISDB-T feature than HD or Full HD definition.
 The SBTVD/ISDB-T standard allows a very impressive mobile reception, with high quality and steady image, without noise, excellent audio and very robust reception even in the presence of signal reflection, electromagnetic or impulsive interference.

-Peru, Argentina, Chile and Venezuela are planning the deployment before announcing their analog shutdown date.
+Peru, Argentina, Chile and Venezuela were planning the deployment before announcing their analog shutdown date.